emadexus/thesis/README.md

-# thesis
+# Thesis
-Dividend security token thesis
+Dividend security token thesis.

+## Access
+To gain access to the manuscript please subscribe to this repo with your github account.